victor90braz/flat/README.md

 ## Project Overview

-Flat is like a friendly web platform where you can interact with other users and add your flat card.
+Flat is like a friendly web platform, where you can interact with other users and add your flat card.
 Make sure to register to get a better user experience and to have access to all features.
 Check in detail page.
-There, you will find some information about the flats, such as images, prices per month and the location area, also share thoughts about previous experiences, and even leave helpful reviews.
+There, you will find some information about the flats, such as images, prices per month and the location area.
+Also, ready thoughts about previous experiences, and even leave helpful reviews.

 With a responsive design and a dedicated mobile version.